Turn plastic waste into jobs, dignity, and cleaner communities.

 How RDI works on the ground

 RDI combines youth empowerment, environmental sustainability, and support for social entrepreneurship.
-In Bukavu, the playbook highlights eco-friendly blocks and pavers made from plastic waste, alongside the inclusion of girls, people with disabilities, and youth in vulnerable situations.
+In Kinshasa,eco-friendly blocks and pavers are made from plastic waste, alongside the inclusion of girls, people with disabilities, and youth in vulnerable situations.

 70+ young leaders directly supported in developing sustainable businesses.